-COVID-19 restrictions presented challenges
+Emerging from COVID-19 restrictions

-In collaboration with licence holders, ARC introduced online permit checks as restrictions were enforced, a system which worked well.
+During COVID lockdowns, ARC introduced online desktop reviews for permit checks in collaboration with licence holders, a system which worked well.
 Field officers continued to engage with businesses to emphasise the importance of their role in reducing harmful refrigerant gas emissions.
+Face-to-face audits resumed gradually as lockdowns eased.
+Of the 4,642 checks conducted for the full year, 2,490 were face-to-face and 2,152 were desktop reviews.

-500 educations visits conducted during the year
+99 education visits conducted during the year

 ARC's education responsibilities are delivered in partnership with industry.
-In response to feedback from industry members, field officers undertake education visits to assist businesses who may not comply with the licencing scheme's Code of Practice.
+In response to feedback from industry members, field officers undertake education visits to assist businesses who may not comply with the licencing scheme, including industry Codes of Practice.